Personal Interests and Relevant Hobbies

 What is a 'skill'?
 Good ole Merriam-Webster dictionary defines a skill as "an ability, coming from one's knowledge, practice, aptitude, etc., to do something well."
 Examples of job skills might be: Ability to work under pressure, Analyzing data, Brainstorming, Coaching, Communicating with people, Customer service, Dealing with complaints, Decision making, Public speaking, the list can go on and on.
 In other words, you can have labor skills (such as an electrician), life skills (such as problem-solving), people skills (such as building relationships of trust and respect), social skills (such as communication with people), soft skills (related to one’s personality, such as communications, social), or hard skills (related to a specific task, teachable abilities like computer programming or using an app on an iPhone).

 Are you wondering about your future skills?
-Here is the second exercise, if you choose to do it, take an online Skillscan - an electronic skill sort assessment for identifying transferable skills you have or want to develop.
+Here is the second exercise: If you choose to do it, take an online Skillscan—an electronic skill sort assessment for identifying transferable skills you have or want to develop.

 Lastly, Identifying Your Strengths

 What strengths do I have?
 After you have assessed your skills, then you can identify your strengths.
 Strengths are tasks or actions that you can do well.
 These include talents, knowledge, and skills.
-People use these traits and abilities in their daily lives to complete work, relate with others, and achieve goals.
+People use these traits and abilities daily to complete work, relate with others, and achieve goals.

 Another good exercise worth doing before any interview.
 Make a list of your skills, dividing them into three categories:

-• Knowledge-based skills: Acquired from education and experience
+Knowledge-based skills: Acquired from education and experience

-• Transferable skills: Your portable skills that you take from job to job
+Transferable skills: Your portable skills that you take from job to job

-• Personal traits: Your unique qualities
+Personal traits: Your unique qualities

 Some examples of strengths you might mention include 👉

-I want to encourage you to write a positive statement that you can say with confidence that includes your interest, skills, and strengths for the position.
+I want to encourage you to write a positive statement that you can say with confidence that includes your interests, skills, and strengths for the position.
 Also, prepare yourself to answer when asked about your weaknesses to present them in a positive way.
 Here is an example of a script:

 What's Left